SyntheticDave/job_match_challenge/README.md

 ###### Bundle install:

-`docker compose run --rm web bundle install`
+`docker compose run --rm app bundle install`

 ##### Get a Bash Session

-`docker compose run --rm web /bin/bash`
+`docker compose run --rm app /bin/bash`

 This will spin up a new container and give you a bash session inside that container.
 From here you can get a rails console, run migrations, run specs, etc.